 Once you have all the supplies and raw materials, you need someone to do the work!
 Even if you do a lot of the work yourself, you might need someone to help you or you might have to hire a licensed tech to do some of the work for you.

 This expense is often overlooked by the “newbie” flipper but you’ll learn soon enough how important these are: Carrying costs are the costs of utilities (power, gas, water, etc.) that you need to pay during the time that you own the property.
 These expenses will add up, especially if your timeline is extended.
 The faster you can flip the property, the less money you’ll pay in carrying costs.

 The Extras (Dumpster Rental, Licensing And Permits)

 There are plenty of extras that you need to account for in your budget but that you might not realize before you start.
 These include things like dumpster rental or tool rental or even bringing in lunch for the team!
 And don’t forget to make sure you have the right permits or you’ll end up with another expense — a fine!

 Every flip since the beginning of time has had an unexpected surprise that threatened the budget and timeline.
 It could be problems like mold or termites, or just a delay due to inclement weather.
 Nearly every surprise adds an expense to your project so make sure you plan for it so it doesn’t derail you.

 You will also incur costs to sell the property, including marketing and furniture rental (for staging).
 Be prepared for these costs to they don’t surprise you.

-If you are counting the cost of your potential flip before you start, you’re wise to be asking, “what are the expenses associated with house flipping in Greater Toronto Area?”
+If you are counting the cost of your potential flip before you start, you’re wise to be asking, “what are the expenses associated with house flipping in Canada?”
 Make sure you account for these expenses in your budget.
 Expenses aren’t necessarily bad — after you all, you have to spend money to make money!